Updated October 21, 2020

 Nine couples from the 36 couples in first two Holy weddings have already left the Unification Church.
 But, probably not one of them will tell the truth.

-In order to overcome this “crisis”, in the summer the Unification Church put Bong-choon Choi (his Japanese name is Masaru Nishikawa) on a boat and smuggled him into Japan.
+In order to overcome this “crisis”, in the summer the Unification Church put Bong-choon Choi (his Japanese name is Masaru Nishikawa) [also known as Papasan Choi] on a boat and smuggled him into Japan.

 And next, in 1959, Young-oon Kim left for America to earnestly do overseas missionary work.
 Bo Hi Pak followed her there in 1960, demonstrating major efforts to spread the religion overseas.